rancher/docs/content/rancher/v2.x/en/cis-scans/_index.md

 Rancher can run a security scan to check whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark.

-The `rancher-cis-application` leverages [kube-bench,](https://github.com/aquasecurity/kube-bench) an open-source tool from Aqua Security, to check clusters for CIS Kubernetes Benchmark compliance.
-Also, to generate a cluster-wide report, the application utilizes [Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) for report aggregation.
+The `rancher-cis-benchmark` app leverages <a href="https://github.com/aquasecurity/kube-bench" target="_blank">kube-bench,</a> an open-source tool from Aqua Security, to check clusters for CIS Kubernetes Benchmark compliance.
+Also, to generate a cluster-wide report, the application utilizes <a href="https://github.com/vmware-tanzu/sonobuoy" target="_blank">Sonobuoy</a> for report aggregation.

 > The CIS scan feature was improved in Rancher v2.5.
 If you are using Rancher v2.4, refer to the older version of the CIS scan documentation [here.](./legacy)